UWPCE-PythonCert/PythonCertDevel/source/modules/Py2vsPy3.rst

 There are also a few syntax differences with more advanced topics: Exceptions, ``super()``, etc.

-We'll talk about all that when we cover those topics.
+We'll talk about all that when we cover those topics as well.